-Beer, sausages & marmalade
+Beer, sausages and marmalade

 Halls pub sign, Vicarage Lane